Geraldojrcg/iziTyer/README.md

 # Project
-This project consists of a simple example of how to use GraphQL + MongoDb in Nest.js.
+This project consists of a simple blog example showing how to use GraphQL + MongoDb in Nest.js.
 In addition, the project provides examples of how to make customizable exception handling and a simple authentication method using JWT.

 ## Prerequisites
 - MongoDb